zhupig0501/ML-MNL/README.md

-# ML_MNL
+# Transformer-Choice-Model
-In our paper, we used two different dataset to perform a validation on our framework.
+In [our research paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4298996), we used two different dataset to perform a validation on our framework.
 One dataset is actual air ticket reservation data collected by Amadeus \([Mottini & Acuna-Agost 2017](https://dl.acm.org/doi/abs/10.1145/3097983.3098005)\).
 The other dataset is a published real hotel dataset provided by Expedia which are used in [Personalize Expedia Hotel Searches - ICDM 2013 Kaggle](https://www.kaggle.com/competitions/expedia-personalized-sort/overview).